Catalyst Spring Symposium – Looking at the big picture: the application of “-omics” techniques in health and disease

 During each session, instructors will utilize a provided data set that viewers can practice with.
 We will have experienced R users present at each meeting to answer any questions, and lessons will also be accompanied by a free textbook available online.
 The January workshop will focus on writing R functions, as well as exploring options for getting help while using R.

 - When: The fourth session will be held on Wednesday, January 22nd, 3:30-5pm.
 All workshops will be held on Wednesdays this Spring.

 - Where: NRI room 1331

 - What to do: RSVP here.
 Please bring your own laptop.
 We will have charging stations.
-If you can’t make it, the practice data set is available here.
+If you can not attend the workshop, please contact Catalyst for alternative arrangements.